nextcypher/multipass/README.md

-This repository demonstrates how to vary a single JPEG image into multiple NFT images, by drawing a text label on each image, then encrypting and inserting a small metadata file into the JPEG using steganography.
+This repository demonstrates how to vary a single JPEG image into multiple NFT images, by drawing a text label on each image, then encrypting and inserting a small metadata file into the JPEG using steganography, using a sequence of steps:

+1. **INPUT**: A single JPEG file.
+2. **MODIFY**: Add the NFT number to the bottom left & right image corners.
+3. **MODIFY**: Add encrypted data using steganography.
+4. **OUTPUT**: The modified JPEG files, aka the NFT collection.

 ## List of Scripts